spragginsdesigns/Chrome-Password-Exporter-For-USBRubberDucky/README.md

 # Chrome Password Stealer V.2
-This is a modified version of Chrome Stealer for Ducky, originally written by (I plan to insert the original author, but I am having trouble find them)
+This is a modified version of Chrome Stealer for Ducky, originally written by (@nuk3leus)

 ## What It Does